Easter Island in 4 Days

 Rano Kau

 Next, we stop to take a walk along the rim of Rano Kau.
-This is a rather spectacular walk round a crater containing a reed covered lake overlooking the ocean.
+This is a rather spectacular trail round the crater of a volcano which now contains a reed covered lake overlooking the ocean.

 Rano Kau